 As an individual with over seven years of customer service experience, I am capable of demonstrating a positive attitude while using an organized approach to successfully achieve goals.
 Working in a bank setting for four years showed me just how important it is to demonstrate effective communication skills--not only in an academic setting, but also in any field of work.
 My strong work ethic ensures that as a tutor, I can easily examine and articulate complex topics and ideas while helping to support the academic growth and success of the student and learner.
 In my spare time, I also enjoy being outdoors, film, trying out new recipes in the kitchen, and traveling—I’ve spent an extensive amount of time in both France and India!
 I continue to nurture a great love for reading and writing and hope to pass on this love for the written word to others.

-University of Vermont - Bachelors, English, French, Psychology
+Undergraduate Degree: University of Vermont - Bachelors, English, French, Psychology

 What is your teaching philosophy?